 The U.S. has steadily been falling on the Heritage world index of economic freedom for decades and is now behind Dubai.
 It is not as bad as Uganda – yet – but the trend has been clear.
 America used to be the greatest and most thriving economy in the world, but other places such as Dubai and Singapore took over the role as world dynamos in the global economy.

 However, under President Donald Trump the trend has reversed.
 Can America make a comeback?
 It can if it stops exporting jobs to China and instead starts exporting economic freedom and opportunity.
 Dubai learned from America before its fall from grace.
-Now it may be time for America to reclaim its old title as the land of the free.We value your comments!
-Please weigh in on our comment section below.
+Now it may be time for America to reclaim its old title as the land of the free.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com